dinaayoub/data-structures-and-algorithms/javascript/code-challenges/graphs/README.md

 3. getNodes() - returns all of the vertices in the graph as a Map
 4. getNeighbors(vertex) - returns an array of the edges of the given node, including the weight and the vertex this edge connects the given vertex to.
 5. size() - returns the total number of nodes in the graph.
+6. breadthFirstSearch(startNode) - starts from the given node and does a breadth first traversal of the tree. returns a Set with all the unique visited nodes.

 ## Tests